sheethalkaran/voice-to-notes-ai/README.md

 - AI generation depends on content complexity
 - Larger files may take longer to process

-## Security

-- API keys are stored locally in .env (not committed to git)
-- .gitignore prevents credential exposure
-- No data is permanently stored in the cloud

 ## Limitations

 - Free API tiers have rate limits